dopeboy/curriculum-2.0/units/4-javascript/lessons/2-function/README.md

 ```
 var randomDecimalBetweenZeroOne = Math.random();
-var randomDecimalBetweenZeroSix = randomDecimalBetweenZeroOne * 6;
+var randomDecimalBetweenZeroFive = randomDecimalBetweenZeroOne * 6;
-var randomDecimalBetweenOneSix = randomDecimalBetweenZeroSix + 1;
+var randomDecimalBetweenOneSix = randomDecimalBetweenZeroFive + 1;
 var randomIntegerBetweenOneSix = Math.floor(randomDecimalBetweenOneSix);
 console.log(randomIntegerBetweenOneSix);
 ```

 Let's break this down line-by-line.

-1. Line 1: We call the `random()` function and do not pass in any parameters.
-It gives us a number between 0 and 1.
+1. On line 1, we call the `random()` function and do not pass in any parameters.
+It gives us a decimal number between 0 and 1.
-2. Line 2: We then take this number and multiply it by 6.
-This gets us a number
+2. On line 2, we then take this number and multiply it by 6.
+This gives us a decimal number between 0 and 5.
+3. One line 3, we take this number and add 1 to it.
+The resulting decimal number is now between 1 and 6.
+4. One line 4, we take this number and run the `floor()` function on it.
+This turns it into an integer.

 ### Guided practice ("We do")